trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 When `call`ing an operation, several transformations on the arguments are applied, and those are passed to the `Activity#call` invocation.
 After the activity finished, its output is transformed into a `Result` object.

+## Activity

+To understand how an activity works and what it performs in your application logic, it's easiest to see how activities are defined, and used.

 ## Activity: From_Hash

 Instead of using an operation, you can manually define activities by using the `Activity.from_hash` builder.